Raggaer/bison/README.md

 ## Testing

 All the testing is done on the `test` folder, where a simple example of how `bison` works is located.
-Every lua module is tested, on each test a fasthttp server is created with a random port
+Every lua module is tested, on each test a fasthttp server is created with a random port.
 Then a request is simulated using `net/http` package